MarsZDF/cursor-hackathon-nov/README.md

 **Issue**: Visualization errors
 - Ensure matplotlib is properly installed: `pip install matplotlib`
 - If running on a server without display, use `--no-display` flag

+**Issue**: Security linter detects false positives
+- Check if the detected value is actually a secret or just example code
+- Use placeholder indicators like `your_api_key` or `example_password` to skip detection
+- For regex patterns, the linter automatically skips them